The Puffer Fish Who Puffed the Wrong Puff

-It was straight onto business in their first council meeting last week, deciding on their key priority for this term: How to create more things to do or play at lunchtimes?
+It was straight onto business in their first council meeting last week, deciding on their key priority for this term: how to create more things to do or play at lunchtime?

 Councillors asked their classmates for suggestions regarding equipment and games and decided, as a group, what equipment they could purchase according to their allocated budget.
-Their next step will be decide how to share these resources between the two primary school playgounds.
+Their next step will be to decide how to share these resources between the two primary school playgrounds.

 Future projects will also involve getting involved in the local community and developing links with a local charity.
 Check back here for further updates.